damianociarla/DCSOpauthBundle/README.md

 	bash $ php composer.phar require damianociarla/opauth-bundle

+### b) Install Opauth strategy

+To install the Opauth strategy, you need find the required package on Packagist or on GitHub and add it to the require list of your project's composer.json file.

+This is an example of the Facebook strategy:

+    bash $ php composer.phar require opauth/facebook

 ### b) Enable the bundle

 To enable it add the bundle instance in the kernel: